jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 every import of `jupyter-js-widgets` with an import of `@jupyter-widgets/base` (or, possibly, an import of `@jupyter-widgets/controls`).

-Your imports should now look like one of the following:
+Your imports should now look like one of the following (depending on how you normally import other modules):

 ```javascript
 widgets = require('@jupyter-widgets/base')